 Markus Schultze-Kraft is an associate professor in the Department of Political Studies at Universidad Icesi, Colombia.
 He holds a Doctor of Philosophy (Ph.D.) in Politics from the University of Oxford and focuses on comparative peace processes and civil-military relations in Central America.
 Prof. Schultze-Kraft was formerly programme director for Latin America and the Caribbean at the International Crisis Group.

-Viviana García Pinzón is a research fellow at the GIGA Institute of Latin American Studies.
+Viviana García Pinzón is a research fellow at the GIGA Institute for Latin American Studies.

 Please confirm your attendance by 26 November 2018.